 The 2016 growth outlook is dependent on a combination of domestic and external factors.
 Domestically, oil and gas production will increase as the Tweneboa, Enyenra and Ntomme oil fields come online in August and add 23,000 barrels per day in oil production, Fitch explains.
 Externally, however, lower global commodity prices, oil and gold in particular, would damage export receipts.

 Downward pressure on the exchange rate and overall foreign exchange volatility has also served to dampen growth and increase external pressure.
 But in Fitch’s view, the Ghanaian cedi will experience greater stability in 2016 and lower levels of depreciation.
-The agency expects the cedi to trade at an average exchange rate of 4.1/USD; this would be a depreciation of about 8% from the 2015 average compared with the 22% depreciation that the cedi experienced in the previous year.
+The agency expects the cedi to trade at an average exchange rate of 4.1/USD.
+This would be a depreciation of about 8 percent from the 2015 average compared with the 22 percent depreciation that the cedi experienced in the previous year.

-In its most recent Monetary Policy Committee (MPC) meeting, the Bank of Ghana (BoG) decided to keep the monetary policy rate at 26%, where it sits after five rate hikes in 2015.
-The MPC noted that exchange rate stability had contributed to February’s slight drop in inflation to 18.5%, from 19% in January.
-Inflation expectations remain high, and the current level gis still well above the target band of 8+/- 2%.
+In its most recent Monetary Policy Committee (MPC) meeting, the Bank of Ghana (BoG) decided to keep the monetary policy rate at 26 percent, where it sits after five rate hikes in 2015.
+The MPC noted that exchange rate stability had contributed to February’s slight drop in inflation to 18.5 percent, from 19% in January.
+Inflation expectations remain high, and the current level is still well above the target band of 8+/- 2 percent.
 For these reasons, Fitch expects the central bank to maintain a relatively tight monetary policy in 2016, which will be supportive of greater price and exchange rate stability.

 The depreciating exchange rate, said Fitch, has also led to a deterioration in the asset quality of the Ghanaian banking sector.
-The ratio of non-performing loans (NPL) to total loans increased from 11% in June 2015 to 14% by October.
+The ratio of non-performing loans (NPL) to total loans increased from 11 percent in June 2015 to 14 percent by October.
 “Increasing NPLs are a risk, but overall the Ghanaian banking sector remains liquid and well-capitalized,” Fitch said.

 Photo Credit: iStockphoto.com/demerzel21